theupdateframework/taps/candidate-tuf-versions.md

 5.root.json first in 3.0.0, then 2.0.0, then 1.0.0.
 If this file is found, the client will look for 6.root.json using the same process.
 To facilitate this, the client should maintain functions to parse root files from previous spec versions.
-If the client does not support the spec version of a root file, the client shall terminate the update and report the spec version mismatch.
+If the client does not support the specification version of a root file, the client shall terminate the update and report the specification version mismatch.

 ## Special Cases